ShawnHymel/tinyml-example-anomaly-detection/README.md

 Download this repository.
 Open **anomaly-detection-feature-analysis** in Jupyter Notebook and run it.
 Carefully look at the various plots to determine which features can be used to best discriminate between normal and anomalous operation.

+Run **anomaly-detection-training-mahalanobis-distance** to see how to create a mathematical model that can be used to find anomalies in the median absolute deviation (MAD) by calculating the Mahalanobis distance between new samples and the group of "normal" samples.

+Run **anomaly-detection-training-autoencoder** to see how to create a neural network that finds anomalies in the median absolute deviation (MAD) in new samples.
+The model is trained on a set of "normal" samples collected from the ceiling fan.

+Run **anomaly-detection-tflite-conversion** to create a TensorFlow Lite model from the .h5 Keras model (created in the anomaly-detection-training-autoencoder script).

 License
 -------